Nikon D3500 Review

 While there may not be many cameras at this price point offering 4K UHD video recording, it is nonetheless disappointing that the D3500 tops out at just Full HD (1920 x 1080) resolution when it comes to video.
 The camera can record 1080p video at up to 60 frames per second and has different maximum recording times per clip depending on video quality.
 When shooting at normal quality, you can record for up to 29 minutes and 59 seconds.
 At the highest quality, the maximum clip length is 20 minutes.
 The D3500 records in .MOV format using H.264/MPEG-4 video compression.
 The camera features a built-in monaural microphone and speaker but does not have audio inputs or outputs.

 On the plus side, the D3500 ships with Nikon's newest AF-P zoom kit lenses, which offer improved autofocus performance during video recording, including good speeds as well as smoother and quieter autofocus.
-We lamented the D3400's mediocre video features in our review of that camera, and it appears that nothing has changed in that regard.
+We lamented the D3400's mediocre video features in our review of that camera, and nothing has really changed in that regard.

 Power, storage, ports and wireless

 The D3500 has built-in Bluetooth 4.1, which works with Nikon SnapBridge, Nikon's smartphone connectivity system.
-The app allows for immediate 2-megapixel image transfer for sharing via always-on Bluetooth, as well as remote control.
+The app allows for immediate 2-megapixel image transfer for sharing via always-on Bluetooth, as well as remote control and geotagging.
 (Although the D3400 also had Bluetooth 4.1, it oddly didn't support remote control via SnapBridge.)
-Now that remote triggering via Bluetooth is possible, the D3500 has ditched the infrared remote support of its predecessor.
+Note that like the D3400, the D3500 does not have built-in Wi-Fi, so no live preview is available on your remote device, nor is video recording supported.
+And now that remote triggering via Bluetooth is possible, the D3500 has ditched the infrared remote support of its predecessor.
 The camera continues to include a Hi-Speed USB 2.0 Micro-B port and a Mini HDMI Type-C terminal.

 Nikon D3500 pricing and availability